Insufflation (medicine)

 Insufflation (insufflare) is the act of blowing something (such as a gas, powder, or vapor) into a body cavity.
 Insufflation has many medical uses, most notably as a route of administration for various drugs.

 Medical uses

 Surgery

 Gases are often insufflated into a body cavity to inflate the cavity for more workroom, e.g. during laparoscopic surgery.
-The most common gas used in this manner is carbon dioxide, because it is non-flammable, colorless, and dissolves readily in blood.
+The most common gas used in this manner is carbon dioxide, because it is inexpensive, non-flammable, colorless, and dissolves readily in blood.

 Diagnostics

 Gases can be insufflated into parts of the body to enhance radiological imaging or to gain access to areas for visual inspection (e.g. during colonoscopy).

 Respiratory assistance

 Oxygen can be insufflated into the nose by nasal cannulae to assist in respiration.

 Mechanical insufflation-exsufflation simulates a cough and assists airway mucus clearance.
 It is used with patients with neuromuscular disease and muscle weakness due to central nervous system injury.

 Glossopharyngeal insufflation is a breathing technique that consists of gulping boluses of air into the lungs.
 It is also used by breath-hold divers to increase their lung volumes.

 Positive airway pressure is a mode of mechanical or artificial ventilation based on insufflation.

 Pump inhalers for asthmatics deliver aerosolized drugs into the lungs via the mouth.
 However, the insufflation by the pump is not adequate for delivery to the lungs, necessitating an active inhalation by the patient.